 There’s a lot of history to discover at Lauriston Castle, and during a tour you’ll learn how there was once a medieval tower house on the site before the current tower was built by the Earl of Hertford in 1544.

-This building was a simple four-storey fortification with a circular stair and rooftop turrets, but it went through significant structural changes during the 19th century and now has no resemblance to the initial design.
+This building was a simple four-storey fortification with a circular stairway and rooftop turrets, but it went through significant structural changes during the 19th century and now has no resemblance to the initial design.

 Although Lauriston Castle passed through the hands of several owners over the span of 300 years it was the Edinburgh mineralogist Thomas Allan who remodelled it in 1827 into the building we see today.

 Over the following 100 years the house was further upgraded with modern plumbing and electricity by the owners of the Edinburgh cabinetmaking business, Morison & Co. until it was finally handed over to state care in 1926.

 Today, Edinburgh Council, alongside Museums & Galleries Edinburgh, care for and maintains the buildings and gardens so that the estate remains much as it was in the early 1900s, and it remains one of the most beautiful examples of a manor house in Scotland.